Aromatherapy and Essential Oils Complimentary Medicines

 Did you know Myrrh can be mixed with wine?
 This resin from the wound of the tree “bleeds” sap in the form of a gum.
 Myrrh gum is sold as incense in hues of amber, deep orange, musky topaz browns, and are worn in West Africa (Mali) by women as waistbeads.

-Uses and Legend
+Uses and Legends

 The essential oil of myrrh is extracted from the resin.
 Both the crystal resin and essential oil can be burned to purify and is a smell of mysterious enlightenment drawing out negative spirits and cleansing auras much like sage in Native American saging ceremonies.
 Legend says Myrrh is sacred to the goddess Ast (Isis) deriving from the dark mysteries of the Moon and mastery of the Underworld.
 Myrrh is used to purify, consecrate, and bless as a guardian against lower-level negative entities (energy).
 It helps to uplift, clear, redirect, enhance, anoint, break black magick, and bring peace and clarity of the body, mind, and spirit.